-Re: Status Quo Central Items
+RE: Status Quo Central Items

 The parties agree that the following central issues have been addressed at the central table and that the language relating to these provisions shall remain status quo.
-For further clarity, if language exists, the following items are to be retained as written in the 2008-2012 collective agreements, subject to modifications made during local bargaining in 2012-2013, if any.
+For further clarity, if language exists in part B, the following items are to be retained as written in the 2014-2017 collective agreements.
 The issues listed below shall not be subject to local bargaining or to amendment by the local parties.

-Issues:
+Issues: To be Updated as Necessary

-Paid Vacations and Holidays (including statutory holidays)
+- Paid Vacations

-Work week
+- Work week (excluding scheduling)

-Work year (excluding local arrangements related to summer scheduling)
+- Work year (excluding scheduling)

-Hours of Work
+- Hours of Work (excluding scheduling)

-Preparation Time
+- Preparation Time

-Staffing levels (including staffing levels related to permits and leases and replacement staffing)
+- Staffing levels (including staffing levels related to permits and leases and replacement staffing)

-Job Security as it Relates to Technological Change
+- Job security as it relates to technological change

-Allowances
+- Allowances/Premiums (excluding percentage increase)

-Re: Status Quo Central Items Requiring Amendment and Incorporation
+RE: Status Quo Central Items and Items Requiring Amendment and Incorporation

-The parties agree that the following central issues have been addressed at the central table and that the provisions shall remain status quo.
-The following language must, however, be aligned with current local provisions in order to reflect the provisions of CUPE's 2012-2013 MOUs.
+The parties agree that the following central issues have been addressed at the central table and that the provisions shall remain status quo or are altered as outlined below.
+The following language must, however, be aligned with current local provisions.
 The following issues are not subject to local bargaining or amendment by the local parties.
 Any disputes arising from these provisions may form the subject of a central dispute.

-PREGNANCY/PARENTAL LEAVES OF ABSENCE/SEB
+PREGNANCY/PARENTAL LEAVES OF ABSENCE/SEB - EI WAITING PERIOD